Posted in Recipes on 20.01.2020

 prep: 10 mins / cook: 0 mins / inactive: 0 mins / total: 10 mins / quantity: 1 serving Print recipe?

 Talk to anyone about food and what’s considered ‘good for you’ and you can almost guarantee debate.
 It’s a hugely complex subject with often very diametrically opposed opinions.
 Phil and I have had varied success with ‘dieting’.
-The most (and continued) success we’ve had losing weight and being overall healthier started with a simple antioxidant juice.
+The most (and continued) success we’ve had losing weight and being overall healthier started with a simple antioxidant smoothie.

 It was a couple of friends who first introduced us to the idea of juicing as a way to kick start healthier eating.
 We’d tried all other kinds of ‘diets’ before.
 And I’m not demonising any of the calorie restricting diets – if it’s worked for you, that’s brilliant!!
 Keep at it and don’t give up!
 When you find something that gives you results that’s an AMAZING feeling.
 But ‘diet’ to us means so much more than quantity/calorie counting/eating cabbage soup every Tuesday when there’s a full moon!

 Crap is crap no matter how many calories are involved.

 Different foods tend to effect your metabolism, hormone levels, hunger and appetite differently.
 Calories from nutrient rich foods will help keep hunger at bay, help maintain stable blood sugar levels, minimise cravings and let your brain signal your stomach that it’s full.

 Nutrient poor foods will have the opposite effect.
 Wreaking hormonal havoc, spiking insulin, set off cravings, dull satiety signals and encourage further overeating.

 We’re also trying to prove that it really doesn’t have to be hell to be healthy.
 It’s taken a good few years and a diabetes diagnosis (now all clear *phew*) for Phil to embrace food that required no more effort than removing the packaging and cooking for 30 minutes.
 He was an absolute confirmed carnivore when we met.
-And the idea of fruit and worse – VEGETABLES – sent him running away screaming.
-He was also diabetic and then married a pastry chef who loved to cook.
+And the idea of fruit, and worse – VEGETABLES – sent him running away screaming.
+And me?
+Well I’m a pastry chef who loves to cook.
+And feed.